St. Martin’s Griffin

 Seventeen year-old punk rock star Larissa Kenders has a cause to fight for and a soul mate who understands her better than anyone.
 But when her lover, Andrew, a brilliant programmer for a powerful company, disappears, Kenders has to take all she’s learned in her quest to protect animal rights to a whole new kind of fight: one to find and save the man she loves.
 With corporate thugs closing in around her, she must decode clues Andrew left behind about why he may have been murdered.
 She’ll need help, but choosing the wrong ally could cost her life.

-My number one issue with this novel … Continue reading
+My number one issue with … Continue reading

 The All Powerful